ixventure/website/_includes/about-us.md

 ## What are We Obsessed With?

-Continuing the inventor-class lawyer traditions of **juris doctor linguists** who have hyperdeflated legal costs worldwide:
+Continuing the inventor-class lawyer traditions of **juris doctor linguists** who have *hyperdeflated* legal costs worldwide:

 * **Goldfarb**, the Internet's grandpa by inventing **Markup Language** _digital legal formalization_

 * **Szabo**, the Blockchain's grandpa by inventing **Smart-Contract Language** _digital legal formalization_

 Note that the Internet and the Blockchain are both legal expressions.
-They are a Commons of real-world relationships formalized through XML, Solidity, etc.
+They are a "Commons" of real-world relationships formalized through XML, Solidity, etc.

-## Why are We Obsessed With It?
+## Why are We Obsessed With This?

 Legal is hyperinflationary _and_ scarce nowadays: